DigitalLiteracyProject/dlp-comp/README.md

 # DLP TTP Comp
 ## Mini-project
 Interested in getting started with the comp?
-Here's a small project to set up your development environment and get familiar with Git, the collaboration software we'll use for our projects.
+Here's a small project where you'll:
+- Set up your development environment for web development with Node.js
+- Get familiar with Git, the collaboration software we'll use for our projects
+- Learn how to use the [Atom](https://atom.io) text editor

+And, of course, by completing the project, you'll be entered into the comp!

 ### Setting up
 First, let's get your development environment set up.
 Open up this [Mac Dev Setup guide](https://github.com/nicolashery/mac-dev-setup).
 Do the following steps: